Setting Up an Ergonomic Home Office - How to Create a Body-Friendly Workspace

 How Your Home Setup Affects Your Body

 With remote work becoming common, many people spend long hours working at dining tables or on sofas.
 Furniture not designed for office work places serious strain on the neck, shoulders, and lower back.
-Surveys show that roughly 60% of remote workers report worsening back or shoulder pain.
+A large proportion of remote workers report worsening back or shoulder pain, and leaving the issue unaddressed risks developing chronic conditions.

 Three Items Worth Investing in First